PangzeCheung/SingDiffusion/README.md

 # SingDiffusion

-The source code for our paper "**[Tackling the Singularities at the Endpoints of Time Intervals in Diffusion Models](https://arxiv.org/pdf/2403.08381.pdf)**", Pengze Zhang*, Hubery Yin*, Chen Li, Xiaohua Xie, CVPR 2024.
+The source code for our paper "**[Tackling the Singularities at the Endpoints of Time Intervals in Diffusion Models](https://arxiv.org/pdf/2403.08381.pdf)**", Pengze Zhang*, Hubery Yin*, Chen Li, Xiaohua Xie, CVPR 2024 (Highlight).

 <p align="center">
   <a href="https://pangzecheung.github.io/SingDiffusion/">Project Page</a> |